 THIRD MOVEMENT

 Quite a few significant changes have been made to the bowings (articulations) in the “Edited Concert Version” of this movement.
-Rather than following Mozart’s slur indications (see the Literal Transcription) I have sometimes preferred to use bowings which follow the melodic phrasing more closely, and which hopefully reproduce more clearly the way it might sound if it were simply sung or played on the piano.
+Rather than following Mozart’s slur indications (see the Literal Transcription), bowings which follow the melodic phrasing more closely – and which hopefully reproduce more clearly the way it might sound if it were simply sung or played on the piano – have often been used.
 This is especially noticeable in the opening theme (see bars 2-3, 6-7, 10-11) and every time this theme comes back.
 The same principle applies to the slur changes in bars 118-122.
+The articulations in the very tricky passage from 251-254 have also been slightly simplified but we could do more, rebowing the passage with even fewer slurs to make it easier.
+If we do this we are in good company as this is what no lesser violinist than Carl Flesch did in his edition